sprxme/dine-in/README.md

 ```

 ## :page_facing_up: Pages
 Here are the list of all the pages available on Full Moon.
+For more information, see [Full Moon website](https://sprxme-fullmoon.herokuapp.com).
 * Customer
   * Home
   * Menu